uvarc/rc-learning/content/courses/r-intro/index.md

 ?log
 ```

 Note syntax highlighting when typing this into the editor.
 Also note how we pass *arguments* to functions.
 The `base=` part inside the parentheses is called an argument, and most functions use arguments.
 Arguments modify the behavior of the function.
 Functions some input (e.g., some data, an object) and other options to change what the function will return, or how to treat the data provided.
-Finally, see how you can *next* one function inside of another (here taking the square root of the log-base-10 of 1000).
+Finally, see how you can *nest* one function inside another (here taking the square root of the log-base-10 of 1000).

 ```{r log}
 log(1000)